NSA Suite B Cryptography

 NSA Suite B Cryptography was a set of cryptographic algorithms promulgated by the National Security Agency as part of its Cryptographic Modernization Program.
 It was to serve as an interoperable cryptographic base for both unclassified information and most classified information.

 Suite B was announced on 16 February 2005.
 A corresponding set of unpublished algorithms, Suite A, is "used in applications where Suite B may not be appropriate.
 Both Suite A and Suite B can be used to protect foreign releasable information, US-Only information, and Sensitive Compartmented Information (SCI)."

-In 2018, NSA replaced Suite B with the Commercial National Security Algorithm Suite (CNSA).